-The finance lease liabilities relate to the leases of laboratory equipment (lease term of 3 or 5 years) for an amount of $\in$ 223,000 and the long lease right on the land (lease term of 99 years) on which the new facilities at Gosselies are constructed, for an amount of $\in$ 35,000.
+The finance lease liabilities relate to the leases of laboratory equipment (lease term of 3 or 5 years), IT equipment and cars for an amount of \in 316,000 and the long lease right on the land (lease term of 99 years) on which the new facilities at Gosselies are constructed, for an amount of \in 32,000.
 The increase is mainly related to the new contracts signed for different equipments for the laboratory and for the production facility in Gosselies.